Streaming anomaly detection

 Experimental data

 Let’s assume the following sequence of observations that we will use with a variety of algorithms.
-The data is labelled with label
+The data is labelled with label with 0 for normal observations and 1 for anomalies.

 import pandas as pd

-= pd.read_csv("../../data/streamad/uniDS.csv") df
+df = pd.read_csv("../../data/streamad/uniDS.csv")

 The Welford algorithm

 The Welford’s method is an online algorithm (idescribe single-pass) to calculate running variance and standard deviation.
-It is formulated from the difference between the squared difference sums of \(N\) and \(N-1\) observations.
+It is formulated from the difference between the squared difference sums of N and N-1 observations.

 A basic implementation of the Welford’s method can be: